 For food allergy families, who often don’t have the option of buying safe meals or snacks on the plane, this raises the issue of keeping foods safe from other inadvertent cross-contact.
 This becomes a concern in the communal bins or when agents want to examine food.

 A woman from Cabot, Arkansas related her experience on Hardy’s page: “When I went to Orlando from Memphis, I was pulled over for additional screening and was told it was [because] I had lots of snacks in my bag.
 They swabbed every single snack.”
 Hardy says that a lot of families are traveling in October to attend Disney’s event Mickey’s Not-So-Scary Halloween Party, and they are carrying many snacks and candies.

-What’s An Allergic Family To Do?
+What’s An Allergic Family To Do at Security?